 Donating to Chemistry and Biochemistry

-The University of Toledo is in the initial phase of a major capital campaign to enhance the quality of the university (see The Time is Now).
+The University of Toledo is in the initial phase of a major capital campaign to enhance the quality of the university.
 The major goals of this campaign will directly support students and provide them with new opportunities in pursuing a high quality education.
 In particular, these goals include

 - An increase in the number of scholarships available to students,